Critical-Infrastructure-Systems-Lab/DHALSIM/README.md

 The automatic mode code is stored in the ICS_Topologies/general folder and uses the script "launch_dhalsim_experiment.sh" to launch a DHALSIM experiment.
 This script takes as a parameter the name of the topology to be used in the experiment.
 A topology is defined by the following files: i) an EPANET inp file, an epanetCPA file (only the cybernodes section is required), and a .yaml experiment configuration file.
 The EPANET file describes the hydraulic mode; the epanetCPA file describes which PLC handles what sensor or actuator; the experiment .yaml configuration is used to configure the experiment, "ICS_topologies/enhanced_ctown_topology/c_town_config.yaml" and "ICS_topologies/general/ky3.yaml" are examples of these files.
 When the script is launched, DHALSIM will read the EPANET and epanetCPA files and automatically build and launch a Mininet topology, using the experiment configuration defined in the .yaml file.
 After the exerpiment finishes, the results of the experiment will be stored in an "output" folder or "week_x" folder; this depends on the configurations defined in the .yaml file.
+This is an experimental feature.
+For now, only the example topologies implemented in the subfolder ICS_topologies are tested.

 ### DHALSIM API
 The DHALSIM API can be used to build customized ICS topologies for a water distribution system.
 To create a custom topology, the following process should be realized:
 i) Create a different folder into ICS_Topologies